tehnomaan/slimweb/README.md

 ## Features

 * HTML page data mapping and routing to/from components
-* Locale-specific views
+* Locale-specific views: a single template for multiple languages
 * Request logging
 * CSRF detection (soon)
+* Requires Java 11 or later

 ## Basic Usage

-The minimum web application consists of 2 Java classes:
+The minimum web application consists of a build script and 2 Java classes:
 * A component
 * An application initializer